 "My Nikon D70 digital camera reported error message on my Toshiba compact flash card when I attempted to use the card.
 Today, I inserted a Toshiba CF card to my Nikon D70 and wanted to take some pictures.
 But when I turned on the camera, it says the memory card is invalid.
 I have inserted this CF card to this digital camera last months and it can still worked fine at that time.
 I tried to insert another CF card to the digital camera, and it can work normally.
 So I sure there is something wrong with my CF card.
 I think it is corrupted, but I don’t know why.
-Can someone tell me how to solve the problem and get back files stored on corrupted CF card?"
+Can someone tell me how to solve the problem and get back files when CF card is corrupted and unreadable?"

 Step1.
 Connect the Toshiba CF card to your computer.
 Download and install the data recovery software.
 Then, you can run the software and choose a recovery module.